Dokucraft/Dokucraft-Light/README.txt

  	3.
-	   Now select Dokucraft in the resource pack menu and move it to selectde packs hit done and wait for the game to load the textures.
+	   Now select Dokucraft in the resource pack menu and move it to selected packs hit done and wait for the game to load the textures.
 ═══════════════════════════════════════════════════════════════════════
  	Please, share this texture pack by using the original